hyathynth/google-homepage/README.md

 # google-homepage
-the purpose of this project is to mock up the google homepage.
+A mock up of the google homepage.